Sushi & Japanese dishes on conveyor belt, fun prizes

 "Kura Revolving Sushi Bar is another Chinatown option for automated sushi.
 The restaurant, which has roots in Japan and a commitment to natural ingredients, offers hand rolls, maki rolls, gunkan nigiri, and taiyaki ice cream.
 Diners can choose sushi plates from the conveyonr belt or order entrees from a touch screen." - Krista Diamond

-"The eagerly anticipated Kura Revolving Sushi Bar has launched with a large menu and rewards for a healthy appetite, debuting at Chinatown’s Shanghai Plaza and taking over a corner space, very close to Spring Mountain Road.
-A major restaurant chain in Japan, the Las Vegas expansion is the 21st American outlet for the company famed for its automated conveyor belt delivery system and also the kawaii prizes delivered once a guest returns 15 empty plates.
-Open daily from 11.30 a.m. to 1 a.m., with times possibly adjusting soon, all sushi and hand rolls are value priced at $2.50 per serving, while udon and soup, tempura sides, crispy squid and $6.40 portions of ramen can be ordered via touch panel screens and arrive on a separate automated delivery track.
-Kura’s pre-prepared dishes all move around the restaurant inside a container featuring a flip-up lid, dubbed “Mr. Fresh.”
-Guests then pull the plate toward them, the cover rises and the empty dome returns back to the kitchen.
-Above each seat, a “Bikkura Pon” machine keeps a tally of how many plates have been returned and once the magic number of fifteen is met, a small capsule toy is released, currently a random choice of pencil eraser, key-chain, or “sticky note.”" - Bradley Martin
+"I visited the eagerly anticipated Kura Revolving Sushi Bar, which opened in Chinatown’s Shanghai Plaza and occupies a corner near Spring Mountain Road; it's the 21st American outlet of the major Japanese chain known for its automated conveyor-belt delivery.
+Open daily from 11:30 a.m. to 1 a.m. (with times possibly adjusting soon), the large menu features value-priced sushi and hand rolls at $2.50 per serving, while udon, soup, tempura sides, crispy squid and $6.40 portions of ramen are ordered via touch-panel screens and arrive on a separate automated delivery track.
+Pre-prepared dishes circulate in covered containers with a flip-up lid called “Mr. Fresh”—guests pull the plate toward them, the cover rises, and the empty dome returns to the kitchen—and an overhead “Bikkura Pon” machine tallies returned plates and rewards every 15 empties with a kawaii capsule toy (currently a pencil eraser, key-chain, or sticky note)." - Bradley Martin